Bachelor of Veterinary Science

 On 5 March 2015, the Royal College of Veterinary Surgeons (RCVS) Council made the decision to allow UK veterinarians to use the courtesy title "doctor", to align with international practices.
 The RCVS president said of the change:

 “Whether one regards the decision as correcting a historical anomaly or simply providing greater clarity at home and abroad, there is no doubt that the issue has generated huge interest".

 It is generally a 5-year course, or sometimes 4 if a previous appropriate degree is held.
 (Cambridge Veterinary School's course lasts 6 years and awards a BA after 3 years, followed by the VetMB after 6 years).
 Some universities will award the students a BSc after the first 3 years, and the BVSc after the final 2 years.

 The degree is generally required for becoming a veterinarian in the countries where it is awarded.

-Veterinary Medicine in the UK
+Veterinary medicine in the UK

-In the United Kingdom, there are currently nine institutions where Veterinary medicine can be studied:
+In the United Kingdom, there are currently ten institutions where Veterinary medicine can be studied: